-This webinar is available at no charge to all Registrants of the National Register of Health Service Psychologists and the Canadian Register of Health Service Psychologists.
+This webinar is available at no charge to members of the National Register of Health Service Psychologists and the Canadian Register of Health Service Psychologists.
 Psychology doctoral students and trainees may also attend at no charge.
-Additional healthcare providers may register for $35.
+Non-member psychologists and other healthcare providers may register for $35.

 Registration and CE Credit

 After registering, you will receive a confirmation email.
-All National Register and Canadian Register members, and paid attendees, will earn one CE credit upon successful completion of the webinar and evaluation.
+All National Register members, Canadian Register members, and paid attendees will earn one CE credit upon successful completion of the webinar and evaluation.
 Doctoral students and trainees attending at no charge are not eligible for CE credit.

 About the Presenter

 Dr. Nezu is Distinguished University Professor of Psychology at Drexel University and a licensed and board-certified psychologist.
 He is currently an Associate Editor of the American Psychologist, and Incoming Editor of Clinical Psychology: Science and Practice.

 - Explain the basics of motivational interviewing (MI).

 - Demonstrate how to apply MI as a precursor to other forms of therapy.

 - Discuss how to integrate MI tools when treating various clinical disorders.